Book of Exodus: Historicity

-Mainstream scholarship no longer accepts the biblical Exodus account as historical for a number of reasons.
-Most scholars agree that the Exodus stories were written centuries after the apparent setting of the stories.
+Most mainstream scholars do not accept the biblical Exodus account as historical for a number of reasons.
+It is generally agreed that the Exodus stories were written centuries after the apparent setting of the stories.
 Archaeologists Israel Finkelstein and Neil Asher Silberman argue that archaeology has not found evidence for even a small band of wandering Israelites living in the Sinai: "The conclusion – that Exodus did not happen at the time and in the manner described in the Bible – seems irrefutable [...] repeated excavations and surveys throughout the entire area have not provided even the slightest evidence".
 Instead, they argue how modern archaeology suggests continuity between Canaanite and Israelite settlements, indicating a heavily Canaanite origin for Israel, with little suggestion that a group of foreigners from Egypt comprised early Israel.
+They also argue that the exodus narrative perhaps evolved from vague memories of the Hyksos expulsion, spun to encourage resistance to the 7th century domination of Judah by Egypt.

-However a majority of scholars believe that the story has some historical basis, though disagreeing widely about what that historical kernel might have been.
-Kenton Sparks refers to it as "mythologized history".
-Some scholars such as Benjamin J. Noonan have pointed out that the presence of Egyptian cognates in the Exodus and wilderness traditions “entered Hebrew during the Late Bronze Age, precisely when we would expect them to have been borrowed if the events of these narratives really occurred,” challenging the assumption of a post-exilic tradition.
-Furthermore, in direct response to popular claims that the Exodus “wandering period” lacks evidence in the Sinai region, various anthropologists of Near Eastern history have noted that a lack of material culture from the Israelites in the Book of Exodus is actually expected given what is known about historical and present semi-nomadic peoples.
+However, a majority of scholars also believe that the story has a historical core, despite disagreeing widely about what that historical kernel might have been.
+Kenton Sparks refers to it as "charter myth" and "mythologized history".
+Biblical scholar Graham I. Davies notes that several literary texts from Ancient Egypt document the presence of Semitic peoples working for building projects under the 19th Dynasty of Egypt, suggesting a possible historical basis for the account of Israelite servitude to the Egyptians.
+Movements of small groups of Ancient Semitic-speaking peoples into and out of Egypt during the Eighteenth and Nineteenth Dynasties have been documented.
+The book of Exodus also has elements of Egyptian folklore and culture contained within its narrative, and the names Moses, Aaron and Phinehas, seem to have an Egyptian origin.
+However, there is an increasing trend among scholars to see the biblical exodus traditions as the invention of the exilic and post-exilic Jewish community, with little to no historical basis.